StuPro-TOSCAna/TOSCAna/docs/dev/adr/0013-aws-file-upload.md

-# Use the AWS SDK for Java to upload files to Amazon S3
+# Use the AWS CLI to upload files to Amazon S3

 **User Story:**